outsinre/outsinre.github.com/_posts/2024-12-23-sslkeylogfile.md

 kong@72a118f01128:/usr/local/kong/lib$ chmod +x sslkeylog.sh
 ```

-Actually, cURL officially supports "SSLKEYLOGFILE", without the help of the build object "libsslkeylog.so".
-However, the script [preloads LD_PRELOAD](https://github.com/Lekensteyn/wireshark-notes/blob/b166e14c2bf79f4a61cbcd01ca92a2c418ac9550/src/sslkeylog.sh#L62C12-L62C22) the build object to verify it is working as expected when "SSLKEYLOGFILE" is configured.
+As stated above, cURL native supports "SSLKEYLOGFILE", without the help of the newly built shared library "libsslkeylog.so".
+However, the shared library can also dump TLS (Pre)MasterSecret if it is [preloaded](https://github.com/Lekensteyn/wireshark-notes/blob/b166e14c2bf79f4a61cbcd01ca92a2c418ac9550/src/sslkeylog.sh#L62C12-L62C22) and "SSLKEYLOGFILE" is set.
+Hence, we use cURL to verify the shared library works as expected.

 ### Decrypt TLS 1.3 ###

-Capture the TLS traffic before triggering the request.
+Start traffic capturing.

 ```bash
 ~ $ docker run --rm --name testsslkeylogfile -it --network container:sslkeylogfile --mount type=bind,src="${HOME}/misc",dst=/tcpdump -d nicolaka/netshoot